-The dissatisfaction of many Societies was so great, that already signs of division and secession had made their appearance.
+The dissatisfaction of many Societies was so great, that

+already signs of division and secession had made their appearance.
 They felt bound in these circumstances to do what they believed was most in harmony with the teaching of God's word, and the dictates of unprejudiced reason, and best adapted to promote the salvation of men.
-To make Wesley's prejudices, in which they did not believe, the rule of their action would have been an unworthy course.
-Even if the clergy of the Establishment, and the people and preachers of Methodism, had both desired that in future the Methodist Societies should exist in the Church, and under its contro', there cannot be a doubt, that to take the movement out of the hands of those who had conducted it thus far, and to place it under the charge of those who had no sympathy with it, and no qualification to direct it, would have resulted in its speedy arrest and final overthrow.
+Even if the clergy of the Establishment, and the people and preachers of Methodism, had both desired that in future the Methodist Societies should exist in the Church, and under its control, there cannot be a doubt, that to take the movement out of the hands of those who had conducted it thus far, and to place it under the charge of those who had no sympathy with it, and no qualification to direct it, would have resulted in its speedy arrest and final overthrow.
 But there were no such feelings on either side.
 The clergy of that day, with few exceptions, were either indifferent or bitterly hostile to the Methodist preachers.
 And, on the other hand, the great majority of the Methodists were disgusted at the general ignorance, ungodliness, and un-Christian bitterness of the clergy; and felt that they could not with a good conscience appear to sanction such men, by attending their ministry, or receiving the sacraments at their hands.
 In favor of the course finally adopted were the example of Wesley in similar difficulties, the plain command of the Risen Saviour, and their strong conviction that this was best for the work of God.
-To deter them from adopting that course, apart from local and personal opposition, there was nothing but certain sentiments expressed by Wesley, not in harmony with his own actions, and based on opinions which they did not share; and the theory of a necessary physical Episcopal succession, which they repudiated as unscriptural, and injurious and misleading to those who embraced it.
+To deter them from adopting that course, apart from local and personal opposition, there was nothing but sentiments expressed by Wesley, not in harmony with his own actions, and based on opinions which they did not share; and the theory of physical Episcopal succession, which they repudiated as unscriptural and injurious and misleading to those who embraced it.

-Episcopalian Objections against the Methodist Church shown to be based on Human Theories, that are contrary to Scripture and unprejudiced Reason.
+III.
+Episcopalian objections against the Methodist Church, based on human theories, that are contrary to Scripture and unprejudiced Reason.

-The sectarian allegation of exclusive Episcopalian priests, that the Methodists and other Protestant Churches are not true branches of the Church of Christ, is based upon the theory that an unbroken succession of episcopally-ordained ministers is essential to constitute a true and Scriptural Church.
-And as the Methodists are declared to be without such a ministry, and to have unjustifiably separated from what is claimed to be the only true be nch of the Holy Catholic Church in Britain and America, our ministry and sacraments are pronounced not valid, and our Church members assumed to have only such uncovenanted mercies as the Divine bounty may bestow upon those who are outside of the pale of the true Church.
-The actual disadvantages of all this are not clear, however, so long as men are saved in this way.
+The sectarian allegation of Exclusive Episcopalian priests, that the Methodist and other Protestant Churches are not true branches of the Church of Christ, is based upon the theory, that an unbroken succession of episcopally.

+ordained ministers is essential to constitute a true and Scriptural Church.
+And as the Methodists are declared to be without such a ministry, and to have unjustifiably separated from what is claimed to be the only true branch of the Holy Catholic Church in Britain and America, our ministry and sacraments are pronounced not valid, and our members are left to such uncovenanted mercies, as the Divine bounty may bestow upon those who are outside of the pale of the true Church.
+The actual disadvantages of all this are not so clear.